Protect Yourself

 What is an example of ransomware?

-In the past year alone, you may have heard of several major companies that became ransomware victims, like Colonial Pipeline.
+You may have heard of several major companies that became ransomware victims, like Colonial Pipeline.
 While they eventually did pay the hackers $4.4 million to recover access to their information, they were required to shut down operations for a while, which resulted in a surge in gas prices, gas hoarding, and a fuel shortage.
 Almost 6,000 individuals were also personally affected by the ransomware attack when hackers accessed their personal information, such as birth dates, Social Security numbers, driver’s licenses, and more.

 How does ransomware get on my devices?